Bihar: Women and her daughter beaten and tonsured for resisting rape attempt, three men arrested

 “Around 6.30 pm, half a dozen armed men forcibly entered my house and attempted to rape me,” the 19-year-old woman told the police.
 “When my mother tried to save me, they started beating us.”
 The accused allegedly beat the women with wooden sticks, dragged them outside their home, and held a panchayat.

-Khurshid allegedly called a barber and asked him to shave the women’s heads of both the mother and the daughter.
+Khurshid allegedly called a barber and asked him to shave the heads of both the mother and the daughter.
 They were then paraded around the village.

-The women accused Khurshid of harassing the 19-year-old for the past several months, The Times of India reported.
+The women accused Khurshid of harassing the 19-year-old over the last several months, The Times of India reported.

 On Thursday, Vaishali Superintendent of Police Manavjeet Singh Dhillon said seven people have been named in the first information report.
 Some of them are absconding.

-The state women’s commission has taken suo motu cognizance of the incident, and asked for a detailed report from the police headquarters.
+The state women’s commission has taken suo motu cognisance of the incident, and asked for a detailed report from the police headquarters.
 “Further action will be taken on the basis of the inquiry report,” said the commission’s Chairperson Dilmani Mishra.